 Let's go over a few risks that this could pose in an enterprise environment.

-IPv6 being enabled (by default) and not being used presents an opportunity for a malicious threat actor to deploy a rogue IPv6 router onto the network.
-When either router advertisements are sent by the router, or the router answers IPv6 neighbor solicitations or DHCPv6 requests, a workstation with IPv6 enabled will (essentially) say "hey, I found an IPv6 router.
+IPv6 being enabled (by default) and not being used presents an opportunity for a malicious threat actor to deploy a rogue DHCPv6 server onto the network.
+When either router advertisements are sent by the server, a workstation with IPv6 enabled will (essentially) say "hey, I found a DHCP server that supports IPv6.
 I want to use that configuration instead of my current IPv4 configuration!"

 Understanding How This Works